-For people playing graphic adventure games in the ’80s and ’90s Loom is most fondly remembered, though back when released, and now, it really doesn’t get the same attention as the other Lucasfilm (or Sierra On-Line) titles from the same era.
-It was and still is a very beloved game, but by the few, in the wider audience Loom seems only to be a distant and faded piece or even something not recognized at all, why would that be? was the game not any good? didn’t it sell well? and what about play-ability today almost 30 years after its initial release?
+While Loom today is fondly remembered by gamers who experienced it 30 years ago, it never got the same attention as the other Lucasfilm or Sierra On-Line titles of the era.
+Loom was and still is a very beloved game, but by the few, in the wider audience Loom seems only to be a distant and faded piece or even something not recognized at all, why would that be? was the game not any good? didn’t it sell well? and what about play-ability today 30 years after its initial release?

 One word and the Age of the Great Guilds are born

-It’s the late ’80s former Infocom, now Lucasfilm Games, game designer, and fantasy storyteller Brian Moriarty is leaping thru a computer magazine at The Stable House at Skywalker Ranch, where he falls over an ad for some kind of co-processing card, in the copy below, the circuit board is referred to as a loom – the use of the word touches something deep and ready in Moriarty, the story of the weavers and the Age of the Great Guilds are born.
+It’s the late ’80s former Infocom, now Lucasfilm Games, game designer, and fantasy storyteller Brian Moriarty is leaping thru a computer magazine at The Stable House at Skywalker Ranch, where he stumbles over an advertisement for a kind of co-processing card, in the text below, the circuit board is referred to as a loom.
+The use of the word touches something deep and waiting in Moriarty, at that moment the story of the weavers and the Age of the Great Guilds was born.

 Wishbringer (1985), Trinity (1986) and Beyond Zork (1987), all titles by Moriarty while at Infocom

-Coming from Infocom, with its MIT graduated employees and mainframe development tools, Lucasfilm Games must have seen as a place from another planet when Moriarty arrived in 1988.
+Coming from Infocom, with its MIT graduate employees and mainframe development tools, Lucasfilm Games must have seen as a place from another planet when Moriarty arrived in 1988.

 After Star Wars Lucasfilm had the means to let its Games division experiment, there were only two rules: Don’t lose money and don’t embarrass George.